An accurate and efficient framework for modelling the surface chemistry of ionic materials: Introduction

-In this work, we introduce the autoSKZCAM framework, which delivers CCSD(T)-quality predictions to general ionic surface chemistry problems at a cost and ease approaching DFT.
-With this framework, we have been able to reach unprecedented agreement to experimental $H_\textrm{ads}$ for a set of 19 adsorbate--surface systems.
+In this work, we introduce the autoSKZCAM framework, which delivers CCSD(T)-quality predictions to surface chemistry problems involving ionic materials at a cost and ease approaching DFT.
+With this framework, we have been able to reproduce the experimental $H_\textrm{ads}$ for a set of 19 adsorbate--surface systems.
 These systems (visualised in Fig.~\ref{fig:many_molecules} and Sec.~\ref{si-sec:adsorbate-surface_systems} of the Supplementary Information) include a diverse array of molecules adsorbed onto MgO(001) as well as TiO\textsubscript{2} anatase(101) and rutile(110).
-Its low cost allows for multiple adsorption configurations of each system to be studied simultaneously, helping to resolve long-standing debates between experiments and simulations on their adsorption configuration.
-Furthermore, it has provided valuable benchmarks for assessing the performance of DFAs in DFT, facilitating future advances in DFA development.
+Its low cost has been leveraged to study multiple adsorption configurations for some of the adsorbate--surface systems, aiding in resolving debates between experiments and simulations on the most stable adsorption configuration.
+Furthermore, it has provided new benchmarks for assessing the performance of DFAs in DFT, facilitating future advances in DFA development.